Hub-Mo-Amotek/E-commerce-webshop/README.md

 what the client wants or the other way around.
 ```
 "WE WANT:
-    - a websiste like eBay but for geekie stuff with different categories, lik Pokemon, Dragonball,...
+    - a website like eBay but for geekie stuff with different categories, lik Pokemon, Dragonball,...
     - Every user can buy and sell.
     - Their is an option to Login and Logout.
     - Emails will be sent to communicate progress of orders: bought & sold.